 area at bottom right of the PanGazer screen).
 If your saved image

-is wider than this try reduction to 1/2-size first (see step 2 above);
+is wider than this try reduction to perhaps X: 10000 first (see

-if this is too large the image will be ‘rejected by server’ when
+above); if this is too large the image will be ‘rejected by server’

-you upload it – then try a smaller size.
+when you upload it – in this case, try a smaller size.

-Google Maps does accept spherical images saved by PanGazer (using
+Google Street View and Maps do accept spherical (part-sphere) images

-The uploading interface to Google Maps is undergoing (as of early
+The uploading interface to Google Street View and Maps has changed

 - using a browser, open Google Maps and search for the place (e.g.,